Mitochondrial Dysfunction: From Ultra-Rare Diseases to Aging - RESCHEDULING IN PROGRESS

 Location: Beaver Run Resort, Breckenridge, CO, USA

 For important information on the coronavirus, please click here

-Mitochondrial dysfunction is associated with conditions ranging from severe, inborn errors of metabolism to the very aging process itself.
-Inherited mitochondrial diseases are rare and tend to be associated with severe defects in the organelle, while aging and age-associated degeneration is universal and tends to be associated with a more subtle, quantitative decline in mitochondrial function.
-This Keystone conference will address key questions surrounding mitochondrial pathogenesis.
-Talks will explore the underlying mechanisms and their specificity, looking at whether therapies developed for orphan diseases can be used to treat age associated disorders and vice versa.
-By bringing together established and emerging rare mitochondrial disease and aging researchers this conference will explore mechanisms of mitochondrial dysfunction across a vast this continuum.
+Mitochondrial dysfunction accompanies a spectrum of conditions, ranging from severe, inborn errors of metabolism to the very aging process itself.
+Inherited mitochondrial diseases are individually rare and tend to be associated with severe defects in the organelle, while aging and age-associated degeneration is universal and tend to be associated with a more subtle, quantitative decline in mitochondrial function.
+What are the underlying mechanisms of mitochondrial pathogenesis?
+Are they shared across this disease spectrum?
+Might therapies for orphan diseases be useful for age associated disorders, or vice versa?
+This Keystone Symposia conference will explore mechanisms of mitochondrial dysfunction across this continuum by bringing together established and emerging leaders both in rare mitochondrial disorders and in aging.
 The ensuing cross-fertilization is expected to result in the synthesis of new testable hypotheses that will help to drive the entire field forward.